-Section 4.7: Transportation Improvement Program
+Section 4.9: Transportation Improvement Program

 The TIP is a four-year fiscally constrained listing of projects and programs that is updated and adopted by the NJTPA Board every two years.
-Each year over \$2 billion in state and federal funding is invested in transportation projects and programs in the NJTPA region.
+Each year about \$3 billion in state and federal funding is invested in transportation projects and programs in the NJTPA region.
 The TIP encompasses a wide range of infrastructure improvements including redesigned intersections, repaved roads, new bicycle/pedestrian paths, added trains and buses, rehabilitated bridges and upgraded traffic signals.
-The NJTPA developed and maintains its NJTPA Online Transportation Information System (NOTIS) which provides information on projects and allows users to explore how their state and federal tax dollars are being invested to improve the transportation system in the NJTPA region.
+The NJTPA developed and maintains its NJTPA Online Transportation Information System (NOTIS), which provides information on projects and allows users to explore how their state and federal tax dollars are being invested to improve the transportation system in the NJTPA region.

 As part of federal regulation FTA C 4702.1B, MPOs are required to provide a demographic map that overlays the percent of minority and non-minority populations as identified by Census or ACS data, at census tract or block group level, and charts that analyze the impacts of the distribution of state and federal funds in the aggregate for transportation purposes, including federal funds managed by the MPO as a designated recipient.
-This implementation plan uses the ACS Five Year Estimates for 2017 at the census tract level.
-Figure 9 on the next pageillustrates those census tracts above and below the minority regional threshold of 46 percent and the FY2018-FY2021 TIP projects.
+This implementation plan uses the ACS Five Year Estimates for 2019 at the census tract level.
+Figure 11 on the next page illustrates those census tracts above and below the minority regional threshold of 46.7 percent and the adopted FY2022-FY2025 TIP projects.

-Figure 9: Percent Minority Population by Census Tract and TIP projects
+Figure 11: Percent Minority Population by Census Tract and TIP projects

-The FY2018-FY2021 TIP projects were used to determine investment made in minority and non-minority communities.
+The adopted FY2022-FY2025 TIP projects were used to determine investment made in minority and non-minority communities.
 The TIP includes several state and region-wide programs and projects that cannot be associated with a specific geographic location and therefore are not mapped.
 The funding for these programs and projects was distributed based on population to estimate the minority community transportation investment.
-Projects that are mapped and intersect with the minority communities were added to determine the total minority community transportation investment in the FY2018-FY2021 TIP.
+Projects that are mapped and intersect with the minority communities were added to determine the total minority community transportation investment in the adopted FY2022-FY2025 TIP.

-Table 10: Distribution of TIP Investment by Minority and Non-Minority Populations
+Table 12: Distribution of TIP Investment by Minority and Non-Minority Populations

 Population TIP Investment % of Investment

-Minority \$ 7,245,981,828.87 52.1%
+Minority \$5,978,039,272.12 51%

-Non-minority \$ 6,672,263,432.49 47.9%
+Non-minority \$5,642,094,807.88 49%

-\$ 13,918,245,261.35 100%
+\$11,620,134,080.00 100%

-Table 10 above shows that 52.1 percent of the TIP funds are invested in minority areas.
-While 47.9 percent of the funding is invested in non-minority areas.
+Table 12 above shows that 51 percent of the TIP funds are invested in minority areas.
+While 49 percent of the funding is invested in non-minority areas.
 As new data becomes available, the analysis of the distribution of state and federal funds in the minority areas will be updated.

-Section 4.8: Disparate Impacts
+Section 4.10: Disparate Impacts

-Recipients of funding approved by the NJTPA are required to analyze, based on the information provided in Section 4.7, if there are any disparate impacts on the basis of race, color, or national origin.
+Recipients of funding approved by the NJTPA are required to analyze, based on the information provided in Section 4.8, if there are any disparate impacts on the basis of race, color, national origin or income.
 The NJTPA consistently considers transportation equity when developing studies for the UPWP, selecting projects for inclusion in the LRTP, and programming projects into the TIP.
 These three documents are complementary and inform each other.
 Efforts undertaken in the UPWP support the goals and objectives identified in the LRTP and are often the foundation of the project development process for those projects that will eventually be included in the TIP.